HouseTrip/database-monitor/README.md

 Env
 -----

-You must configure this enviroment variables to run the service:
+You must configure these environment variables to run the service:

 ```
 DATADOG_API